 Sheltering in the rugged areas on the mountain slopes and foothills are species that have declined elsewhere, including both the Northern Quoll and Spotted-tailed Quoll, and two species of rock wallaby.

 An entirely different suite of mammals inhabit the drier open woodlands including the elusive Spectacled Hare-wallaby and Rufous Bettong, two (possibly three) species of bandicoot, pygmy possums, gliders and several Antechinus species.

 AWC is the only conservation organisation to measure in a robust scientific manner the ecological health of a network of sanctuaries.
-At Brooklyn, we undertake more than 2,500 live trap nights each year – plus 30 vegetation surveys and at least 500 camera trap nights annually - to measure a suite of ecological health indicators including:
+At Brooklyn, there were more than 2,016 live trap nights, 77 vegetation surveys and at least 2,268 camera trap nights in 2016 - to measure a suite of ecological health indicators including: